 CCAT’s Connecticut Manufacturing Supply Chain program wins national State Science & Technology Institute (SSTI) Excellence in Technology Based Economic Development award for “Improving Competitiveness of Existing Industries.”

 Develops regional energy reliability planJune 1, 2009

-Under U.S. Department of Energy contract, CCAT develops a regional plan to increase energy reliability and efficiency in 10 southwestern Connecticut towns and cities.The plan is the basis for securing state grants to fund on-site generation systems at 30 critical facilities in these communities.
+Under U.S. Department of Energy contract, CCAT develops a regional plan to increase energy reliability and efficiency in 10 southwestern Connecticut towns and cities using on-site generation systems.

 Introduces Young Manufacturer’s Summer AcademyJuly 1, 2009

-Receives national SSTI Excellence in Technology Based Economic Development award for “Enhancing the Science & Technology Workforce.”
-Award honors CCAT education & workforce development team for creating the CATALYST, YMSA, and NASA teacher’s academy programs.
-(Pictured: CCAT Education & Workforce Development Director Susan Palisano)
+Receives national SSTI Excellence in Technology Based Economic Development award for “Enhancing the Science & Technology Workforce” through CCAT’s CATALYST, YMSA, and NASA teacher’s academy programs.

 Creates Nanotechnology ConsortiumMarch 1, 2010